Skip to Main Content

 Forty Years in the Kitchen, Eight Courses on the Table

-The contrast with Taiwan's contemporary fine-dining tier is instructive.
+The contrast with Taiwan's contemporary fine-dining tier is clear.
 Restaurants like JL Studio in Taichung and logy in Taipei operate in a mode that is explicitly international in reference and highly technical in execution.
 Chang Chang Kitchen pulls in exactly the opposite direction.
 It is not competing with that tier, and it is not trying to.
 The eight-course format is a structural nod to considered dining, but the content is resolutely domestic in origin and sensibility.
 That distinction is what gives the restaurant its particular authority.

 The Room as a Statement

-The design choices at Chang Chang Kitchen are worth reading as editorial rather than decorative.
+The design choices at Chang Chang Kitchen are deliberate rather than decorative.
 The owner's background in art and gardening has produced a space that communicates a specific value system: that beauty in a dining room should feel cultivated and personal rather than procured from a hospitality design firm.
 The hand-painted murals are not a gimmick; they are evidence of care applied over time, which is also what the food is.
 The greenery that fills the space reinforces the same message about living things that require attention.

 Taiwan's Home-Cooking Tradition in National Context